fatpo/torBizMysqlDao/README.md

     append_list = ['age']  # int list, but sometimes need to += n, like: add_cnt = add_cnt+10, view_cnt=view_cnt+1
 ```

-# Test case-1：get the student which id=1 and name='胖虎'
+# Test case-1：get the student which id=1 and name='tom'
 ```
 pool = db.app_pool
 with (yield pool.Connection()) as conn: